-Write a UMDF driver based on a template
+Write a Universal Windows driver (UMDF 2) based on a template

-To write a User-Mode Driver Framework (UMDF) driver, you can use a Microsoft Visual Studio template.
-To get started, be sure you have Visual Studio and the Windows Driver Kit (WDK) installed.
+To get started, be sure you have Visual Studio 2015 and the Windows Driver Kit (WDK) 10 installed.
 You can download them from the Windows Hardware Dev Center.

 Debugging Tools for Windows is included when you install the WDK.